6 things you should know before college

 College is different than high school.
 Keep these things in mind while preparing to come to Colorado State University.

 Design change.
 Create understanding.
-Discover how the apparel industry can impact the world.
+Discover how you can shape the fashion design, apparel, and products industries to impact the world.

 Throughout your studies in apparel and merchandising, you’ll gain a broad historical and cultural foundation in the apparel industry, along with opportunities to design and create, analyze consumer behavior, and discover how everything from textile design to product development to brand marketing can help shape cultural understanding and awareness.
 You’ll begin with hands-on learning, internships, and student-run shows; you’ll end with a degree that can take you almost anywhere.